hmcts/cnp-jenkins-docker/README.md

 Only merge the PR for prod Jenkins very early in the day, or in very quiet times, it can take ~15 minutes to startup sometimes, likely due to the number of jobs and the number of traffic that it gets which slows down the startup.

-## To create the ACR task

-Run `./bin/acr-task-creation.sh`, which will create the required tasks to automatically re-build the images when you merge a commit to the master branch.